 Aside from that, you can customize your audience by demographics such as age, gender, language, and interest.
 Marketers can browse through hundreds of interests or by typing one; so that you can target people who are interested in a subject related to your brand or Facebook business.

 Not enough app downloads?
 If you’re looking for an effective Facebook PPC strategy to build your user base, Facebook Lookalike is your answer.
-It creates custom audiences, based on your existing customers--or, in this case, app users.
+It creates custom audiences, based on your existing customers–or, in this case, app users.

-You can upload or import data from your hashed list containing Facebook IDs, email addresses and/or phone numbers.
+You can upload or import data from your hashed list containing Facebook IDs, email addresses, and/or phone numbers.
 This kind of data can be gathered from events, sign-ups, promos, etc. Uploading this list will allow the social media giant to target specific people instead of a broad demographic.

 Is your mobile app’s user base growing?
 Why not use people to create a custom audience via the app?
 All you have to do is register your app on Facebook and set up the SDK.
 This will allow you to gather data from the people who use your app.
-And with the help of Facebook Lookalike, you can expand your mobile following and install rate.
+With the help of Facebook Lookalike, you can expand your mobile following and install rate.

 Choosing the right audience is important to a campaign’s success.
 These techniques should be more than enough for you to be able to customize the right one for your ad campaigns.

-4. Use Multiple Facebook Ad Formats
+4. Use multiple Meta Ad formats.

 Did you know that photo-only ads drive more unique traffic than any other format?
 Photo ads remain to be a great format, especially when you want to increase awareness about a new product.

 Who doesn’t love stories?
 It’s a quick way to connect with your audience.
-And, now, you can use it to create photo or video ads.
-In fact, 62 percent of people said that they became more interested in a brand/product after seeing it in a story.
+And, now, you can use it to create a photo or video ads.
+In fact, 62% of users said that they became more interested in a brand/product after seeing it in a story.

 Another way to bring your ads to your audience is through the Messenger app.
 No, this doesn’t mean direct messaging to random people.
 Rather, it’s an ad placement located within the Messenger app in the chat tab.

 A carousel ad is a format that allows marketers to showcase up to 10 unique images or videos in a single ad.
 More importantly, each slide can have its own individual link.
 This is perfect for businesses that need to highlight several products, services, or destinations.